amiekisiak/Console-Finances/README.md

-# Unit 4 Challenge: Console Finances
+# Console-Finances

-## Overview
+## Description

-In this challenge, you'll be using the concepts you've learned to complete the required activity.
-This activity presents a real-world situation in which your newfound JavaScript skills will come in handy.
-You are tasked with creating code for analyzing the financial records of a company.
-You have been provided with a financial dataset in the `starter/index.js` file.
+ This challenge aims to use the concepts learned to write code in Javascript for analyzing a company's financial records.

-## Instructions
+## Installation

 1. Create a new GitHub repo called `Console-Finances`.
 Then, clone it to your computer.